| expand content | forums | advertise |

 Checking port ..(Port Number)... on ...(IP Address)...

-A screen shot below to better explain (the IP address is blurred for privacy reasons):
+Here is a screen shot to better explain (the IP address is blurred for privacy reasons):

 Port Checker Results and how to obtain your IP